 - Useful for FACS purification and in vitro culture of dopamine neurons for studies of disease pathogenesis in culture.

 Since EGFP is more easily detected than TH immunostaining at early developmental stages, this rat may be particularly useful for early embryonic studies of the development of dopamine neurons.

 - Since EGFP is more easily detected than TH immunostaining at early developmental stages, this rat may be particularly useful for early embryonic studies of the development of dopamine neurons.

 - Homozygous rats were not identified from a carrier x carrier mating format suggesting the model is homozygous lethal.
 Further analysis will be carried out and our website will be updated once more information is available.
 Carrier x WT mating format is currently recommended for breeding.

 Taconic cannot accept orders by weight for this model.
 Please note that shipments may contain animals with a larger weight variation.

-The hTH-GFP rat was developed in collaboration between The Michael J Fox Foundation, Thomas Jefferson University, and Taconic.
+Origin: The hTH-GFP rat was developed in collaboration between The Michael J Fox Foundation, Thomas Jefferson University, and Taconic.
 DNA fragments including 10.794 kb of the distal hTH promoter and 1.168 kb of proximal hTH promoter were ligated and placed upstream of the GFP reporter gene to create the hTH-GFP construct.
 This model was created through pronuclear injection of the hTH-GFP construct into NTac:SD zygotes. hTH-GFP founder line 7 (model 12108) was bred to NTac:SD for initial characterization.
-The colony is maintained by mating a NTac:SD female with a hemizygous male to produce hemizygous pups.
+The colony was maintained by mating a NTac:SD female with a hemizygous male to produce hemizygous pups.